 Unless this is your first year in business, you’ll know that Black Friday (BF) and Cyber Monday (CM) go hand in hand with Christmas, too.

 Of course, these days are about offering massive discounts.
 But as a forward-thinking marketer, you can go above and beyond.
-But how?

-By adding a little more value to each purchase.
-Value-added selling is nothing new, but it’s a feature that a lot of eCommerce brands overlook.
+Value added selling is nothing overly new, but it’s a feature that a lot of e-commerce brands overlook.

 You can add value by